 - 3. Implement the rules that really matter - don't sweat the small stuff.

 - 4. No more than 2 questions (so make sure they're good open ended questions).
-Give them space but make sure they know you're their for them.
+Give them space but make sure they know you're there for them.